bongiozzo/musica_mustdie/output/band_scanner.md

 # Scanner

-Дискография
+## Дискография

-"Hypertrance" 1988, Heavy Metal
+### "Hypertrance" 1988, Heavy Metal

-"Terminal Earth" 1990, Heavy Metal
+### "Terminal Earth" 1990, Heavy Metal

-"Mental Reservations" 1995, Heavy Metal
+### "Mental Reservations" 1995, Heavy Metal

+1. Break The Seal
+2. Upright Liar
+3. After The Storm
+4. Your Infallible Smile
+5. Conception Of A Cure
+6. Into A Brave Man's Mind
+7. Out Of Nowhere
+8. Nightmare
+9. Rubberman
+10. Wrong Lane Society
+11. 20th Century Crusade
+Starring:
+Axel A.J.
+Julius as The String'tormentor
+Haridon Lee as The Naked Duke
+John A.B.C.
+Smith as Mr. Basic Instinct
+D.D.
+Bucco as Lord Of The Drums
+(c)1995 Massacre Records

-"Ball Of The Damned" 1997, Heavy Metal
+### "Ball Of The Damned" 1997, Heavy Metal

+1. Puppet On A String
+2. Frozen Under Sun
+3. We Start It Tomorrow
+4. True Stories Teller
+5. Tollshocked
+6. Lord Barker's Theme
+7. Ball Of The Damned
+8. Judge On The Run
+9. Innuendo

+Recorded and Mixed at KS-Studio.
+Engineered by Andreas Seidler
+Produced by Nigel Boston

+Axel Julius - Guitars
+Haridon Lee - Vocals
+Stefan Nicolai - Guitars
+Marc Simon - Bass
+D.D.Bucco - Drums
+Stephan Braun - Keyboards

+(P)(C) 1997 MASSACRE Records // MASS 118

-"Scantropolis" 2002, Heavy Metal
+### "Scantropolis" 2002, Heavy Metal

-"The Judgement" 2015, Power Metal
+### "The Judgement" 2015, Power Metal

+1. Intro  00:50
+2. F.T.B.
+04:02
+3. Nevermore  05:55
+4. Warlord  05:20
+5. Eutopia  06:13
+6. The Judgement  05:12
+7. Battle of Poseidon  07:17
+8. Pirates  04:56
+9. Known Better  04:41
+10. The Race  05:12
+11. The Legionary  05:17

+Andreas Zeidler (guitars)
+Efthimios Ioannidis (vocals)
+Axel A.J.
+Julius (guitars)
+Jonathan Sell (bass)
+Patrick Klose (drums)

 ## Отношения с другими группами